Open-VCS/PluginTemplate/README.md

 2. Update these in sync:
   - `PluginTemplate/openvcs.plugin.json` (`id`, and any file names you change)
   - `PluginTemplate/src/main.rs` (the startup message and any method names you add)
-3. If you rename the backend executable, update:
+3. If you rename the module executable, update:
-  - `PluginTemplate/openvcs.plugin.json` → `backend.exec`
+  - `PluginTemplate/openvcs.plugin.json` → `module.exec`
   - `PluginTemplate/Cargo.toml` → `[[bin]].name`